openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 cancel-in-progress annotation, only the `PipelineRun` in the specific PullRequest will be cancelled.
 This prevents interference between separate PullRequests.

-The cancellation of the older `PipelineRuns` will be executed only after the latest `PipelineRun` has been created and started successfully.
-This annotation cannot guarantee that only one `PipelineRun` will be active at any given time.
+Older `PipelineRuns` are canceled only after the latest `PipelineRun` is successfully created and started.
+This annotation does not guarantee that only one `PipelineRun` will be active at a time.

+If a `PipelineRun` is in progress and the Pull Request is closed or declined, the `PipelineRun` will be canceled.

 Currently, `cancel-in-progress` cannot be used in conjunction with the [concurrency limit]({{< relref "/docs/guide/repositorycrd.md#concurrency" >}}) setting.